 [Regulation 18B inserted in Gazette 4 Apr 1997 p.
 1762.]

 18C.
-Applications for renewal of practising certificates to be accompanied by fees, etc.
+Applications for renewal of practising certificates

 An application under section 11A of the Act for the renewal of a practising certificate shall be accompanied by —

 (a) the relevant fee specified in Schedule 1 for the standard period to which that application relates; and